pragmint/open-practices/practices/perform-automated-code-analysis.md

 ## When to Experiment

-- "I am a developer and I need fast feedback on bugs, design issues, and inconsistencies so I can work more efficiently and avoid waiting for review cycles."
+- You are a developer who needs fast feedback on bugs, design issues, and inconsistencies so you can work more efficiently and avoid waiting for review cycles.
-- "I am a QA engineer and I need to identify high-risk areas earlier so I can effectively focus my limited testing time."
+- You are a QA engineer and need to identify high-risk areas earlier so you can effectively focus your limited testing time.
-- "I am a tech lead or manager and I need to enforce consistent code quality across the team so we can deliver successful products without increasing review overhead."
+- You are a tech lead or manager need to enforce consistent code quality across the team so we can deliver successful products without increasing review overhead.

 ## How to Gain Traction